ant-nrfconnect/sdk-ant/samples/ant_rpc/README.rst

 You must program this sample to the nRF5340 network core.

 The recommended way of building the sample is to use the multi-image feature of the build system.
-The sample is built automatically as a child image when both CONFIG_ANT_NP and CONFIG_ANT_INCLUDE_NP_CHILD_IMAGE are enabled.
+The sample is built for the network core when ''NRF_DEFAULT_ANT_ONLY'' is defined in a file called **Kconfig.sysbuild** in the root of a sample or application and given the value y.